shumez/cahier/190630_MasseNicolasY_2019.md

 [![Figure.6][fig06]][fig06]

-Neuronal and synaptic mnemonic encoding of multiple stimuli.
+<small>Neuronal and synaptic mnemonic encoding of multiple stimuli.
 (A) In the dual DMS task, two sample stimuli were simultaneously presented for 500 ms. This was followed by a 1000 ms delay period in which a cue appeared halfway through, and then two simultaneous test stimuli for 500 ms. The cue indicated which of the two sample/test pairs were task-relevant.
 Another 1000 ms delay and 500 ms test period was then repeated, in which a second cue again indicated which of the two sample/test pairs was task-relevant.
 (B) Neuronal decoding accuracy for the attended (blue curve) and unattended (red) stimuli, and the synaptic decoding accuracy for the attended (black) and unattended (yellow) stimuli, are shown from trial start through the first test period (left panel), the second delay and test periods (right panel).
 (C) Scatter plot showing the neuronal decoding accuracy, measured from 100 to 0 ms before the second cue (x-axis) against the neuronal decoding accuracy, measured from 400 to 500 ms after second cue (y-axis).
 Blue dots represent stimuli that were unattended after the first cue, and attended after the second cue, and red dots represent stimuli that were not attended to after the first and second cues.
 (D) The neuronal (green) and synaptic (magenta) rule decoding accuracy.
-The dashed lines indicate the decoding accuracy of the first cue, and the solid lines indicate the decoding accuracy of the second cue.
+The dashed lines indicate the decoding accuracy of the first cue, and the solid lines indicate the decoding accuracy of the second cue.</small>

-###
+####

 Across the 20 networks, the mean sample decoding accuracy using neuronal activity was significantly greater when the sample was attended (blue curve) compared to unattended (red curve), during the last 100 ms of the first and second delay periods (first delay: Figure 6B, left panel, attended = 0.455, unattended = 0.354, P < 0.001, paired, two-sided t-test; second delay: right panel, attended = 0.335, unattended = 0.211, P < 10−5) Sample decoding accuracy using synaptic efficacies was near perfect (~1.0) for both the attended (black curves) and unattended (yellow curves) conditions.
 Thus, the attended memoranda were more strongly represented in neural activity compared to the unattended memoranda.